 Characteristics of Chilote garlic

-- The main characteristics of Chilote garlic include the fact that it forms a large-sized plant with wide and thick leaves, and the bulb reaches a diameter of 8 to 10 centimeters, composed of four to six peripheral cloves.
+- The main characteristics of Chilote garlic include the fact that it forms a large-sized plant with wide and thick leaves, and the bulb reaches a diameter of 8 to 10 centimeters and is composed of four to six peripheral cloves.

 - The outer tunics are white and break easily, especially when harvesting is delayed, while the tunic that encases the clove is ivory in color.